Not to sound too much like The Doctor, but I liked the cut of Bill Potts’ jib from the moment I saw her in last year’s teaser trailer.

 BILL POTTS IS A BEAUTIFUL CONTRADICTION

 Streetwise without having (probably) never left her manor, fierce but vulnerable, equal parts intelligent and millennial-ly stupid.
 With my brain experiencing levels of cognitive dissonance not seen since the thing we don’t talk about, Doctor Who’s newest companion was, for the first time I can remember anyway, someone who didn’t approach him with a wide-eyed “You’re so cool, you’re not accountable to anyone” look in their eye.
+Well, Clara did lay down the law, but she still thought The Doctor was amazing.

 Pearl Mackie’s Bill is the strong, gay, diverse character the world needs.
 But more so, she could see through the Time Lord’s avoidy answers; she was going to call bullshit and she was going to make him accountable.